Summit Meadow Pioneer Cemetery

 Lolo Pass Ski Trip

-Lolo Pass, on the west side of Mount Hood takes a route that goes from Zigzag, on the southwest side of the mountain, to the Hood River Valley on the north side.
-It travels between the west face of the mountain and the Bull Run watershed, the source of the city of Portland’s water.
+Lolo Pass, located on the west side of Mount Hood, is a historic mountain route connecting Zigzag on the southwest side to the Hood River Valley on the north.
+The road runs between Mount Hood’s western slopes and the Bull Run watershed, the primary water source for Portland.

 Pacific Crest Trail